itsmarknorris/Hackathon2025/README.md

   the file name that you want to move, the address of the directory the file is stored in, the address of the directory you previously created, and the type of subfolder you will put it in.

-(The program will not break when these fields are empty)
+(The program will not break when these fields are empty or a folder is incorrect)

 - After the fields/choice boxes are filled out.
 Hit the submit button and the program will organize your file.